tiagodsilva/ThreadingAnts/include/README.md

 # Simulation's objects

 We should implement, still, the class `Food`.
+It will be okay.

 ## Contemplação dos objetos